 Breast reduction surgery, as with any surgery, is a big decision to make.

-Mr Dean White’s wealth of experience means our Melbourne patients are given superior care with excellent results.
+Associate Professor Dean White’s wealth of experience means our Melbourne patients are given superior care with excellent results.
 Fully committed to a culture of surgical excellence, Mr White ensures you are treated with the very latest techniques, technologies and research.
-To find a perfect breast surgeon is an altogether subjective quest, but Mr Dean White will always make the decisions that have your best interests at heart and that you feel confident in the undertaking.
+To find a perfect breast surgeon is an altogether subjective quest, but Associate Professor Dean White will always make the decisions that have your best interests at heart and that you feel confident in the undertaking.

 Reasons to Consider Breast Reduction Surgery